Control of type 2 diabetes

 Your diabetes nurse can teach you the basics, and reading up is helpful.
 But there is special educational program that has proven very helpful, a DESMOND course.
 Your doctor must allow you to attend such a course.
 The course teaches you how to take control of type 2 diabetes, and patients who have attended the program have better diabetic control and fewer problems.

 Birmingham meeting 2012: Patients only take half their oral medication.
 Fixed dose combination tablets would help a little.
+10% compliance with multiple drugs.

 There are four particular problems.